wireapp/wire-server-deploy/offline/federation_preparation.md

 In order for users on both federated backends to communicate, calling traffic needs to travel between your wire calling environment and the calling environment of your federation partner.

 There are two options for how calling traffic is transfered between federating backends: with, or without DTLS.
-If you have chosen DTLS, you need to have incoming port 9191 to your calling cluster.
+If you have chosen DTLS, you need to have incoming port 9191 between your calling clusters.
+Federated calling traffic will be transmitted between federated environments on this port.

 ### Communications
 If you decide to use the DTLS transport option for federated calling traffic, you will need a trusted communication channel with your federation partner, in order to handle key material.

 ## Services

-**IMPORTANT:** In the following section you will be setting a *backend domain* for your wire-server.
+**IMPORTANT:** In the following section you will be setting a *federation domain* for your Wire installation.
+This domain can never be changed during runtime, and uniquely identifies your installation, both to other federated partners, and to your end user's devices.
+Touching this domain requires deleting all history on all attached environments!
 Once this has been set, and you have redeployed `wire-server`, do not change it anymore!!!

 ### RabbitMQ